-- Problem: The computer shuts down before the battery status icon shows that the battery is empty. - Solution: Discharge and recharge the battery. - Problem: The computer operates after the battery status icon shows that the battery is empty. - Solution: Discharge and recharge the battery. - Problem: The operating time for a fully charged battery is short.

-Solution: Discharge and recharge the battery.
-If your battery operating time is still short, use a new battery.

-• Problem: The computer does not operate with a fully charged battery.
+- Problem: The computer shuts down before the battery status icon shows that the battery is empty. - Solution: Discharge and recharge the battery. - Problem: The computer operates after the battery status icon shows that the battery is empty. - Solution: Discharge and recharge the battery. - Problem: The operating time for a fully charged battery is short. - Solution: Discharge and recharge the battery. - Problem: The computer does not operate with a fully charged battery.